Updated: September 25, 2025

 Regardless of how one feels about Halloween, it is always interesting to take note of current trends as a barometer of how cultural norms and tastes have changed from previous eras.

-To satisfy our own curiosity, we searched for various stats, surveys, trivia and trends to assess the state of Halloween and its “hallo” of the macabre in the year 2022.
-Here’s what we found.
+To satisfy our own curiosity, we searched for updated stats, surveys, trivia and trends to assess the state of Halloween in the year 2025.

 Table of Contents